What is a C corporation?

 Increased regulations and paperwork

 C corps have to follow a lot of regulations at the federal, state, and local levels.
-That means plenty of paperwork, and more time and money devoted to keeping track of tax, business, and financial records, drafting corporate bylaws, issuing annual reports, and electing a board of directors.
+That means plenty of paperwork, and more time and money devoted to keeping track of tax, business, and financial records, drafting corporate bylaws, having both annual reports and annual meetings, and electing a board of directors.

 The downside of C corporations existing as separate tax entities is that they are subject to tax at both the personal and corporate level (double taxation).
 After a company’s profits are taxed as corporate income, they’re paid out to shareholders.
 The shareholders are required to report the amount they received on their personal income tax returns, and pay taxes on it.